-- A. Establishing Internal Policies and Practices for the Identification and Effective Oversight of DURC: The University has established policies and procedures for identification of DURC through its Policy on IBC, IBC Procedures and the IBC application process.
+- A. Establishing Internal Policies and Practices for the Identification and Effective Oversight of DURC and PEPP: The University has established policies and procedures for identification of DURC and PEPP through its Policy on IBC, IBC Procedures and the IBC application process.
 The IBC procedures establish a mechanism for the PI to immediately refer a project to the IBC (IRE). - B. Establishing IRE: The IBC is empowered to serve as the IRE and to fulfill all of its functions.
-An IBC (IRE) review and oversight process is defined in Section 11.3 above. - C. Designation of an Institutional Contact for Dual Use Research (ICDUR): The Biological Safety Officer is designated to serve as the ICDUR, a University point of contact for questions regarding compliance with and implementation of the requirements for the oversight of research that falls within the scope of Section 11.1 above.
-If questions arise regarding compliance, implementation of University policies governing DURC, or when guidance is needed about identifying DURC or developing risk mitigation plans, the ICDUR serves as the liaison (as necessary) between the University and the relevant program officers at the U.S. Government funding agencies, or for non-U.S. Government funded research, between the University and NIH (or the U.S. Government agency to which NIH refers the University). - D. Maintaining Records: Records of institutional DURC reviews and completed risk mitigation plans shall be maintained for the term of the research grant or contract (or for the duration of the research project if not externally funded) plus three years after its completion, but no less than eight years, unless a shorter period is required by law or regulation.
-These records may be maintained independent of IBC records. - E. Provide Education and Training on DURC: The Office of Environmental Health and Safety's Biological Safety Officer, or his designee, provides training on DURC for individuals conducting life sciences research with one or more of the agent listed in
+An IBC (IRE) review and oversight process is defined in Section 11.3 above. - C. Provide IRE Reviews: The IRE will conduct an institutional oversight process when a PI makes an initial assessment that research may constitute Category 1 or Category 2.
+Also, the University ensures that internal policies establish a mechanism for the PI to refer an existing project to the IBC (IRE) if, at any time, the research is potentially defined as Category 1 or 2. - D. Designation of an Institutional Contact for Dual Use Research (ICDUR): The Biological Safety Officer is designated to serve as the ICDUR, a University point of contact for questions regarding compliance with and implementation of the requirements for the oversight of research that falls within the scope of Section 11.1 above.
+If questions arise regarding compliance, implementation of University policies governing DURC or PEPP, or when guidance is needed about identifying DURC or PEPP or developing risk mitigation plans, the ICDUR serves as the liaison (as necessary) between the University and the relevant program officers at the U.S. Government funding agencies, or for non-U.S. Government funded research, between the University and NIH (or the U.S. Government agency to which NIH refers the University). - E. Provide Education and Training on DURC and PEPP: The Environmental Health and Safety office's Biological Safety Officer, or his designee, provides training on DURC and PEPP for individuals conducting life sciences research.
+The Biological Safety Officer maintains records of such education and training for the term of the research grant or contract (or for the duration of the research project if not externally funded) plus three years after its completion. - F. Maintaining Records: Records of IRE reviews and completed risk mitigation plans shall be maintained for the term of the research grant or contract (or for the duration of the research project if not externally funded) plus three years after its completion, but no less than eight years, unless a shorter period is required by law or regulation.
+These records may be maintained independent of IBC records. - G. Inventory: The IRE shall ensure that the resulting biological agent or toxin from Category 1 and Category 2 research are properly accounted for and destroyed when no longer needed if not already required to do so by existing law and regulation. - H. Ensuring Compliance with the DURC Requirements and Approved Risk Mitigation Plans and Immediate Reporting of Non-Compliance: - (1) Immediate Reporting of Non-Compliance to Biological Safety Officer: Any non-compliance with DURC requirements and/or risk mitigation plans identified by University personnel, including grants administrators, PIs and their staff, must be reported immediately to the Biological Safety Officer for review, investigation, and follow-up internal and external reporting by the Biological Safety Officer.